rrnyquist/ebenezer/_Scripture/ESV/48_Galatians.md

 But if you are led by the Spirit, you are not under the law. ^0518

-Now the works of the flesh are evident : sexual immorality, impurity, sensuality, ^0519
+Now the works of the flesh are evident: sexual immorality, impurity, sensuality, ^0519

 idolatry, sorcery, enmity, strife, jealousy, fits of anger, rivalries, dissensions, divisions, ^0520